Bodies found hugging in deadly Greece wildfires

-RAFINA, Greece --Wildfires raged through seaside resorts near the Greek capital, torching homes, cars and forests and killing at least 50 people, authorities said, raising the death toll Tuesday after finding 26 bodies believed to be family members huddled together, some of them hugging.
+RAFINA, Greece --The death toll has increased to 74 after wildfires raged through seaside resorts near the Greek capital, torching homes, cars and forests, authorities said Tuesday.

+This comes after officials found 26 bodies believed to be family members huddled together, some of them hugging.

 Many tourists and residents fled toward the coastline to escape the ferocious flames and choking smoke.
 Authorities evacuated more than 700 people by sea overnight, said Merchant Marine deputy minister Nektarios Santorinios, whose ministry is in charge of the coast guard.

 But some didn't make it to the beach.
 The head of Greece's Red Cross, Nikos Oikonomopoulos, told Skai television that a Red Cross rescue team reported finding the 26 bodies in a compound northeast of Athens.
-In all, the death toll stood at 50 by Tuesday morning, government spokesman Dimitris Tzanakopoulos said.

 "Everything happened in seconds," said Andreaas Passios, who lives next to the compound.
 "I grabbed a beach towel.
 It saved my life.
 I soaked it, grabbed my wife and we ran to the sea."